Monarchy New Zealand: History

 The organisation formed as The Monarchist League of New Zealand in 1995 and incorporated in April 1996.
 The founder was Merv Tilsley, and founding members included Professor Noel Cox (later a long-term Chairman of the organisation) and his brother, Auckland lawyer and vexillolographer John Cox, who later founded the New Zealand Flag Institute.
-It was rebranded Monarchy New Zealand in 2010.
+The Monarchist League was rebranded Monarchy New Zealand in 2010.

 In 2002, the group campaigned against the abolition of appeals to the Judicial Committee of the Privy Council and against the creation of the Supreme Court of New Zealand.
 The group held a dinner to mark the Golden Jubilee of Elizabeth II on 9 June of that year.

-The group defended a private memo written by Prince Charles, Prince of Wales in November 2004, in which he stated:
+The group defended a private memo written by Charles, Prince of Wales in November 2004, in which he stated:

 "What is wrong with people nowadays?
 Why do they all seem to think they are qualified to do things far above their capabilities?
 It is a consequence of a child-centred education system which tells people they can become pop stars, high court judges or brilliant TV presenters or infinitely more competent heads of state without ever putting in the necessary work or having the natural ability."

 The League said that the Prince was misinterpreted, and that "[t]he memo itself was understandable and quite proper in the context in which it was written."

 In 2009 the group welcomed the re-introduction of titular honours to the New Zealand royal honours system.

 Also in 2009 the group described the decision by John Key's National Government to allow the Tino Rangatiratanga flag to fly from public buildings on Waitangi Day as "potentially divisive".

 In 2011 the group held a celebration in honour of the wedding of Prince William and Catherine Middleton, with around 300 monarchy supporters watching and celebrating the London wedding at the Mercure Hotel in central Auckland.

 In April 2019, Monarchy New Zealand was dissolved as an incorporated society.